ulisesbocchio/react-redux-boilerout/README.md

 is the current `state`.
 The method must then return the new state of the **slice**, just like you would with a regular reducer, without mutating the current state of course, instead you need to make sure it's a new instance with the appropriate changes.

-For the above example With an empty preloaded state, after calling initial state of this reducer, the entire app state would look like this:
+For the above example with an empty preloaded state, the store would be initialized with:

 ```js
 {